zhaoyiwanzy/co-game-designer/co_game_designer_agent_specs/architecture/lead_designer_orchestrator.md

 - Parse the product brief, distill success criteria, and flag scope assumptions.
 - Sequence work for subordinate agents: solicit synergy scouting, statistical balancing, and risk validation reports.
 - Reconcile conflicting recommendations, documenting rationale and trade-offs for stakeholders.
+- Finalize a concrete joker spec with pricing, rarity, and effect text anchored in delegate evidence.
 - Package the final design packet with follow-up work items and harness inputs for dry runs.

 ## Inputs
-- Design brief describing gameplay goal, target deck archetype, or joker concept.
+- Design motivation, inspiration snippet, or an empty brief from stakeholders.
 - Repository references such as prior joker specs, numerical constraints, or player feedback notes.

 ## Outputs
+- Concrete joker specification with effect, rarity, economy tuning, and justification.
 - Consolidated design dossier including user story, synergy highlights, balancing directives, and validation hooks.
 - Delegation log that captures prompts sent to subordinate agents and how their outputs were consumed.
 - Open questions or risks that require additional research or future automation.